openc2-sb/jadn-sandbox/ReadMe.md

     * install the updated jadnschema wheel

   Note: If you update the whl filename/version, then the Dockerfile will need to be updated to use this new filename as well.

-## Client

-* React single page application

-## Server

-* Flask restful server with react app as GUI

-### Serving the client via the server

-1. Build the client as specified in the client readme
-2. Copy the contents of `client/build/assets` directory to `server/webApp/static`
-3. Merge the folders and replace what is currently in the folders

-* Note: The following files are used by the endpoints page and should not be replaced (Roboto & Lato fonts are also used by the client application)
-* `server/webApp/static/css/styles.min.css`
-* `server/webApp/static/js/scripts.min.js`
-* `server/webApp/static/assets/fonts/Lato-Bold.ttf`
-* `server/webApp/static/assets/fonts/Lato-Italic.ttf`
-* `server/webApp/static/assets/fonts/Lato-Light.ttf`
-* `server/webApp/static/assets/fonts/Lato-Regular.ttf`
-* `server/webApp/static/assets/fonts/Roboto-Bold.ttf`
-* `server/webApp/static/assets/fonts/Roboto-Light.ttf`
-* `server/webApp/static/assets/fonts/Roboto-Medium.ttf`
-* `server/webApp/static/assets/fonts/Roboto-Regular.ttf`

-4. Move the index file that was copied to the server templates directory

-* Server: `server/webApp/templates/`

-5. Start the server and navigate to the web browser page to verify the client is served correctly.